 The general policy requirement is that to be considered an IDNccTLD string it must be a Meaningful Representation of the name of the Territory in a Designated Language of the Territory.
-For this purpose, a Designated Language is defined as: a language that has a legal status in the Territory or that serves as a language of administration.
+For this purpose, a

-&lt;sup>7 Note this includes documentation of support by the SIP!!
+7 Note this includes documentation of support by the SIP!!